 Experience the heart of Tasmania in its finest hour.
 The Overland Track is Australia's most iconic hike, the crown jewel in Tasmanian hiking, and a winter traverse is sought by many but achieved by few.
 But wait, there’s more.
 We take a side trip to the mythical Pine Valley where a climb to the Labyrinth gives spectacular views across the Ducane Range, arguably one of the most beautiful scenes in Tasmania.

-Meet at Launceston in the morning or at Cradle Mountain Village at 1pm.
+Meet at Launceston at 1pm or at Cradle Mountain Village at 3pm.
 Gear check.
 Issue food and equipment, pack.
-Shuttle bus to Waldheim Cabins, remain the night
+Stay at Waldheim Cabins.

 Follow trail 7.8km to Windermere Hut